-Ag enda Item Board Recommendation Page 1.
-Election of 7 directors FOR EACH NOMINEE 5 2.
-Ratification of the appointment of EKS&H LLLP as our independent registered public accounting firm for 2018 FOR 24 3.
-Approval of an amendment to the Company's Amended and Restated 2014 Incentive Stock Plan to increase the number of shares reserved for issuance under the Plan by 700,000 shares FOR 25 4.
-Consideration of a stockholder proposal to change the Company's bylaw regarding proxy access No Recommendation 30
+Agenda Item Board Recommendation Page 1.
+Election of 7 directors FOR EACH NOMINEE 5 Ratification of the appointment of EKS&H LLLP as our independent registered public accounting firm for 2017 FOR 23 3.
+Approval of an amendment to the Company's Amended and Restated 2014 Incentive Stock Plan to increase the number of shares reserved for issuance under the Plan by 1,087,000 shares FOR 24